Updated: December 31, 2024

 Incline/Decline

-Both treadmills have a maximum incline of 12%, but the NordicTrack 2450 also declines to -3%.
-The Peloton Tread does not decline.
-I also really like how the 2450 uses the incline and decline settings to create an immersive iFIT workout by mimicking the terrain shown on the screen.
+The 2450 has a maximum incline of 12%, while the Peloton Tread inclines to 12.5%.
+However, the NordicTrack 2450 also declines to -3%, while the Peloton Tread does not decline.
+I like how the 2450 uses the incline and decline settings to create an immersive iFIT workout by mimicking the terrain shown on the screen.
 The NordicTrack 2450 offers the most incline variety.

 Features & Accessories

 Treadmills with premium training content often focus on adding to the training experience that content creates.
 The features highlight the Peloton and iFIT content.
-Both treadmills have minimal consoles, but the Peloton Tread takes this design to the extreme.
-The NordicTrack 2450 has more of the common features you would expect to find on a treadmill.
+Both treadmills have minimal consoles with most of their buttons onscreen.

 Console Overview